fernandorovai/BRLicensePlateGen/README.md

 1 - YOLOV2
 What is the model? (e.g: 0 or 1): 0
-What is the output path? /home/user/BRLicensePlateGen/datasetFile Want to see generated plates? (y/n): n
+What is the output path? /home/user/BRLicensePlateGen/datasetFile Want to augment the dataset? (y/n): y
+Want to balance the data?
+(You may have images with few annotations) (y/n): y Want to see generated plates? (y/n): n
 ------------------------------------------------------------------
 Generating TensorFlow Dataset with (5000) license plates